 Crossover to International Basketball

-South Carolina has been home to many talented basketball players who’ve gone on to have successful careers in the NBA.
+South Carolina has been home to many talented basketball players who’ve had successful careers in the NBA.
 These athletes have inspired the younger generations and helped nurture the state’s thriving basketball culture.
 Their skills and dedication have earned them opportunities to play in international leagues and for international teams, further expanding their basketball horizons.

 In recent years, the NBA has seen a surge of international players and teams making waves in the league.
 This global expansion has led to exciting clashes between talented athletes from all corners of the globe, with NBA players from South Carolina among those rising to the challenge facing international opponents.